Polymorphism via dispatch¶

 languages like JavaScript and Python.
 For example, a block object could have

-which takes another block and runs it repeatedly
+a method named whileTrue: which takes another block and runs it repeatedly

-until the target block returns with False
+until the target block returns with False.

 What about ordinary numbers then?
 Should we declare each number used in the system to have a property list entry that gives it “class”?
 That would be terribly wasteful and impractical to do so.
 So these systems use a few bits in small data types like numbers to tell their types, as an implementation hack.
 In principle, that is equivalent to having some type checks like below –

-(define (get thing key)
+(define (key-not-found thing key)

 (if (equal? key 'isa)